 For more information on the Newman Civic Fellows program and Campus Compact, contact Cara Lovell at firstname.lastname@example.org or (617) 357-1881, ext.
 208.

-Originally published in Media Relations: Ithaca College Student Named a Newman Civic Fellow by Campus Compact.
+Originally published in IC News: Ithaca College Student Named a Newman Civic Fellow by Campus Compact.